H2Cyber/VolDiff/README.md

  `--string-checks` : search for suspicious strings in memory (IPs, domains, emails etc).

-The options above are experimental, and will slow down VolDiff execution.
+The options above were tested and tailored for Windows 7 memory images, and will slow down VolDiff execution.

 Use `--help` to view all the available options:
 <pre> ./VolDiff.sh --help </pre>